Skip to content

 Fragile, sensitive to heat and digestive conditions

-Stable, resistant to digestion
+Stable, resists digestion

 Very stable, no need for live bacteria